GurjeetSingh01/Leetcode-Problems/133-clone-graph/README.md

 <pre><strong>Input:</strong> adjList = []
 <strong>Output:</strong> []
-<strong>Explanation:</strong> This an empty graph, it does not have any nodes.
+<strong>Explanation:</strong> This an empty graph, it does not have any nodes.s
 </pre>

 <p>&nbsp;</p>